droidthings/IntrusionDetection/Documentation/Grafana.md

 ## Dashboard pannel

 ### Choosing the suitable visualisation
 Click on _Add_ icon or select _Add new panel_ from the top bar, select _Choose Visualisation_.
-Wide varieties on graphical representations can be choosen
+Wide varieties in graphical representations can be choosen
 ![G-3]

 ### Querying the data from source
-From the _Query_ panel select the data source from the dropdown, select the mesurement/table and can start selecting the field values necessary to represent on the chossen graph.
+From the _Query_ panel select the data source from the dropdown, select the measurement/table and can start selecting the field values necessary to represent on the chosen graph.
 ![G-4]

-Grafana also provides an option to inspect the queries where we can see the flow of data from out data source
+Grafana also provides an option to inspect the queries where we can see the flow of data from our data source
 ![G-5]

 Grafana comes with most advanced setting for any graphical representations available.
-It allows to changes the mode of the graph as bars, points and lines.
-Variour color spectrums are available to mark the values.
+It allows changes to mode of the graph as bars, points and lines.
+Various color spectrums are available to mark the values.
 User can modify the tooltips and many more.
 Threshold setting is one of the settings included, which allows user to set different threshold limits and set the color gradient accordingly.

 ![G-6]